Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 Carbon Monoxide Poisoning Safety Precautions

-Everybody, especially bird owners, should install at least one carbon monoxide detector in their home, ideally more if using appliances that increase the risk of exposure.
+Everybody, especially bird owners, should install at least one CO detector in their home, ideally more if using appliances that increase the risk of exposure.

 If so, put one carbon monoxide detector upstairs and downstairs to ensure you’re quickly alerted.

-If a dangerous level of carbon monoxide is in the home, the detector will alert you with a loud, shrill alarm.
+If the home has a dangerous level of CO, the detector will alert you with a loud, shrill alarm.
 If you hear this sound, evacuate the property and take the parrot to the vet for an examination.

-Carbon monoxide poisoning is dangerous to any living creature, but birds are among the most at risk and will quickly feel the effects of this gas before larger pets (like dogs) or humans.
+Carbon monoxide poisoning is dangerous to any living creature, but birds are among the most at risk.
+They’ll soon experience the effects of this gas before larger pets (like dogs) or humans.